acc-trainings/SpringBoot-OpenShift-Training/README.md

 # Customer API

 ## Objective
 This is a quick reference guide to understand usages of key components & capabilities in this training that trainee may require during api design and build phase.
 It also contains details and references to help you to getting started with initial set-up for development environemt, IDE for coding and other tool technologies which enable you to design, develop and deploy the customer-api.
+During this training we will following Software Development LifeCycle.

+## Training Schedule (`[YYYY-MM-DD] - [YYYY-MM-DD]`)
+* Day 1.
+Business Context, Microservices, Use Case, [API First Development](https://github.com/acc-trainings/customer-api/tree/1.api-first-development)
+* Day 2.
+Spring Boot Basics, [Spring Boot Development](https://github.com/acc-trainings/customer-api/tree/2.spring-api-development)
+* Day 3.
+Mongo DB Basics, [Spring Boot - Maven Development](https://github.com/acc-trainings/customer-api/tree/2.spring-api-development)
+* Day 4.
+Microservices Communication, Containerization & Orchestration & OpenShift
+* Day 5.
+DevOps
+* Day 6.
+Advance Topics - OpenShift in-depth, Reactive Programming

 ## Use Case
 * Design customer service using swagger open API